EDUCATION & EVENTS

 Q: Which codes are covered by Blue Cross?
 Does this include Blue Advantage?

 The Telehealth Billing Guide contains a list of approved CPT codes for our expanded Telehealth Coverage Guidelines.
-The guide contains two sections: Blue Advantage and other contracts.
+The guide contains multiple sections.
 Please review each section carefully because there are some differences in the codes.
 If a code is not listed in the guide, it is NOT included at the time of the publication.
 This guide updates frequently as the current COVID-19 Public Health Emergency evolves.
 Please continue to check AlabamaBlue.com/providers/coronavirus for the most up-to-date version.

 Q: Does Blue Cross require modifiers for telehealth (95/GT/GQ) or disaster/crisis (CR)?

 At this time, Blue Cross and Blue Shield of Alabama does not require the use of a modifier to indicate telehealth or disaster/crisis.
+However, Blue Cross and Blue Shield Federal Employee Program® (BCBS FEP) uses modifiers for certain telehealth claims.
+See our FEP COVID-19 Coverage and Billing Information page for details.
 For Alabama Blue Cross members, the claim should be filed with a place of service 02 (zero two) to indicate the service was rendered via telehealth.
 While this is the claims-filing process for Blue Cross and Blue Shield of Alabama, this may vary among payers.

 Q: Is Blue Cross waiving cost sharing for all members?
 Does this apply to all services?